Open Financial Exchange

 Open Financial Exchange (OFX) is a data-stream format for exchanging financial information that evolved from Microsoft's Open Financial Connectivity (OFC) and Intuit's Open Exchange file formats.

 History

 Microsoft, Intuit and CheckFree announced the OFX standard on 16 January 1997.
 The first OFX specification, version 1.0, was released on 14 February 1997.
 The specification allows for bank- and application-specific extensions, although only a subset is necessary to describe a financial transaction.

 Versions 1.0 through 1.6 relied on SGML for data exchange, but later versions are XML based.
 In 2019, the OFX consortium joined the Financial Data Exchange (FDX) consortium that now manages the OFX specification.
-The latest reference document was published in October 2020.
+The latest reference document was published on October 16, 2020.

 OFX Uses

 Many United States banks let customers use personal financial management software to automatically import their bank transaction using the OFX protocol.
 However, most Canadian, United Kingdom and Australian banks do not allow this.
 Nonetheless, many banks do support downloading financial data in the OFX file format, the QIF file format, or the spreadsheet format via their web interface.
 The resulting file may be imported into financial software.